ga4gh-beacon/beacon-v2/docs/index.md

 # Welcome to the Beacon v2 Documentation

 !!!
-Note "A SDtandard of the Global Alliance for Genomics and Health GA4GH"
+Note "A Standard of the Global Alliance for Genomics and Health GA4GH"

         On [2022-04-21](formats-standards/#dates-and-times) Beacon v2 has been approved as an official [GA4GH standard](https://www.ga4gh.org/) through the GA4GH steering committee.